mattsharp6/hello-world/README.md

 # hello-world
-hello world document
-hi my name is Matthew Sharp
+Hi my name is Matthew Sharp.
+I'm a 3rd year student at FSC.